Maxlinn/linn-docsify-template/README.md

 Set up you markdown files site in one minute, powered by [Docsify](https://docsify.js.org/).

-Your :star: will be high praise for my efforts, thank you!
+Your :star: would be high praise for my efforts, thank you!

 Demo is here: [Maxlinn's Docsify Template Demo](https://maxlinn.site/linn-docsify-template).